Rico J. Puno: Death

-Puno died of heart failure on October 30, 2018, in St. Luke's Medical Center – Global City.
-He was 65.
-He was laid to rest at The Heritage Park in Taguig.
+Puno died of heart failure at age 65 on October 30, 2018, at St. Luke's Medical Center – Global City.
+His wake was held at the Santuario de San Antonio Parish in Forbes Park, Makati, with a requiem Mass held on November 5.
+On November 6, his remains were later brought to the Makati City Hall before being laid to rest at The Heritage Park in Taguig.